tobiasGuta/GeminiTerminal/CONTRIBUTING.md

-# Contributing to FTPHunter
+# Contributing to GeminiTerminal

-We’re excited that you want to contribute to sub-enum!
+We’re excited that you want to contribute to GeminiTerminal!
 Please take a moment to review the following guidelines to make the contribution process easier for everyone.

 ## How to Contribute